tatsumoto-ren/tatsumoto-ren.github.io/blog/japanese-fonts.md

 	The `local` setting makes sure the font doesn't get loaded if it's already installed system-wide.
+	Mind what name you specify for the font.
 4)
 	Scroll down to `.card` class and change or append the font's name to `font-family`.
 	```